Emotion – specifically fear and awe – within water decision processes at multiple scales.

 Student Research Opportunities

-4. Awe Emotions (September 2018 or 2019 start).
+4. Awe Emotions (September 2019 start).
 Awe of the natural environment and our place in the world/universe as a mortality defense that influences how we make water decisions.

 My interdisciplinary research program is used to explore the question: ‘why and how do people and societies make decisions about water supply and use?’

 I am specifically interested in understanding the ways that individuals make decisions about water – at multiple scales from residential to municipal programs to large scale infrastructure – and not necessarily within the confines of rules, processes and policies.
 I use ideas and methods drawn from environmental and social psychology, cognitive science, geography and sociology build my research program as outlined below.

 My doctoral research (2004 – 2007) focused on the individual-within-their-community.
 I examined the use of social networks and knowledge management within existing networks in Canadian and southern African water efficiency communities-of-practice.
 In this work, I tried to reconcile endogenous and exogenous influences on individuals’ acquisition, transmission and use of knowledge within the structure of their social networks.
 By the end of this project, I recognized that my interests – and greatest research potential – were the endogenous drivers of identity, gender, memory and emotion influencing individuals.